 Interesting to see the teams with uniforms and matching jackets with the country’s name emblazoned on the back.
-As I was in rapid fire, I took pictures of many teams before I was told to leave the area.
-I placed special emphasis on African and Caribbean federation since no one else in the media had bothered to take pictures of them.
-After a few balcony shots, I retired to the pressroom.
+As I was in rapid-fire, I took pictures of many teams before I was told to leave the area.
+I placed special emphasis on African and Caribbean federations since no one else in the media had bothered to take pictures of them.
+After a few balcony shots, I retired to the press room.
 After jockeying for position, I was able to finally get a spot.
 I later got my first press conference with Lenier Dominguez, Henrik Carlsen and two female players from Tunisia, Najla Krifa and Amani Matoussi.

 Press Conference: Najla Krifa (Tunisia), Henrik Carlsen (Norway), GM Susan Polgar (moderator), GM Lenier Dominguez (Cuba), Amani Matoussi (Tunisia) and Robert Fontaine (France)

 Amani Matoussi of Tunisia.
 I have to start practicing my French again! 😉